CommandMC/HeroicWiki/Linux-Quick-Start-Guide.md

 ## Troubleshooting

-If you suddenly notice any issues with Heroic, open a terminal of your choice and enter the command below:
+If you installed Heroic as a Flatpak and suddenly notice any issues with Heroic, open a terminal of your choice and enter the command below.
+The command **will not** remove or clear** any data or configurations.

 ```
 flatpak update && flatpak install --reinstall com.heroicgameslauncher.hgl